More than simply eating together, family dinners have many benefits and can work wonders on kids, from forming bonds to learning new words.

 - Remove distractions.
 During mealtimes, we unplug from our gadgets and don’t read books or play with toys (unless our toddler throws a fit, and in that case we pick our battles).

 - Take your time and talk.
-Isn’t it crazy that for working parents, we often see our coworkers more than our own families?
+Isn’t it crazy that for working parents, we see our coworkers more than our own families?
 For me, breakfasts and dinners tend to be the times of the day where all three of us are together, so we use those moments to talk and laugh.

 We may not always be able to eat together, and sometimes I’ll slip and sneak a peek on my computer during dinnertime while my toddler isn’t looking (shame on me!).
-But I’ll always be a fan of the family dinner and all of its far-reaching benefits.
+But I’ll always be a fan of the family dinner and all its far-reaching benefits.